 Preserving, protecting, and enhancing art are all good, satisfying and fundamental processes for which we love to use our skills.

 Thank you so much to those of you who have been part of this wonderful adventure.

-We'll announce some 30th Anniversary events in spring!
-Until then, we welcome you to visit our lovely current exhibition (Please visit the Current Exhibition page!).
-Just let us know when you'd like to stop by.
+We welcome you to visit our lovely Spring-Summer 2014 exhibition.
+Please visit the Current Exhibition page to have an overview.
+Let us know when you'd like to stop by.